objectionary/news.eolang.org/_posts/2022/12/2022-12-22-declarative-while.md

 In EO we have the opposite paradigm: variables are immutable and, more importantly, evaluations are [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation).

-The `while` object first dataizes the body of the loop only when the result of dataization may be ignored.
+The `while` object dataizes the body of the loop only when the result of dataization may be ignored.
 However, the result of the last dataization in the loop is important because it is what the `while` object "is" --- it is the body of the loop after all pre-exit dataizations.
 In the example above, the `x.write 2` is